 Geir A. Gunnlaugsson was born on 30 July 1943 and lives in Reykjavík, Iceland.
 He read mechanical engineering at the University of Iceland, earned an MSc degree in mechanical engineering from the Technical University of Denmark and a PhD from Brown University, USA.
 He was professor of mechanical engineering at the University of Iceland in 1975-1986.
 He was chief executive of Icelandic Metals in 1983-1987, Marel in 1987-1999 and Hæfi, chairman of Reyðarál in 2000-2002 and chief executive of Promens in 2003-2006.
 Mr Gunnlaugsson has served on government negotiating committees on power-intensive industry and on the board of the Marketing Office of the Ministry of Industry and the National Power Company in 1988-1997, including as chairman in 1989-1997.
 He has sat on the board of numerous businesses, both Icelandic and foreign, as well as other organisations and institutions, and has extensive experience in business management in Iceland and overseas.
-Mr Gunnlaugsson has been a member of Landsnet's Board of Directors from 31 March 2011.
+Mr Gunnlaugsson was elected to Landsnet's Board of Directors at the Annual General Meeting of the Company on 31 March 2011.